 Register a Worker with an SSH Connection

-To register a worker with an SSH Connection, see the instructions for configuring an SSH connection.
+To register a worker with an SSH Connection, see the instructions for configuring SSH deployment targets.

 Registering Workers with the Tentacle Executable